ubarsc/rios/doc/source/concurrency.rst

 **CW_AWSBATCH**

 Each compute worker runs as a separate AWS Batch job.
 Specific AWS infrastructure needs to be available.
-See <awsbatch> for more information.
+See :doc:`awsbatch` for more information.
 Note that no data is processed until all the AWS Batch sub jobs are running.

 **CW_PBS**